5 amazing ways to use 50,000 Virgin Atlantic Points

 Premium economy return to almost anywhere Virgin Atlantic flies

-Think the U.K. return to the likes of:
+Think a U.K. return to the likes of:

 - New York (JFK);